Why Won’t My Dog Eat Dry Dog Food?

 If your dog normally eats his food with gusto and has suddenly stopped eating, the most important thing to do is rule out any serious health problems.
 Many dogs won’t eat if they’re not feeling well, especially if they’re suffering from intestinal or dental issues, so you should visit your veterinarian to make sure nothing’s wrong.
 But if your dog eats other kinds of food (like wet food or snacks) and refuses to touch his dry food, it may mean he’s a picky eater.

 Break bad habits

 If you offer your dog a large variety of foods, he may turn up his nose at his regular dry food to see if you’ll offer him something better — especially if you have given him wet food or human food.
 Stick to the same thing every day and only offer your dog his regular dry food to help curb his picky tendencies over time.

 Try enhancing his meal

 Some dogs just don’t like the taste or texture of dry food.
-If your dog is not eating his dry food, you may want to mix a small amount of wet food into your dog’s regular dry food to make it more palatable.
-If you do decide to add wet food to his regular meal, remember to scale back the amount of dry food you give him to make sure you’re not overfeeding him.
-You can also try adding meal enhancements, which coat your dog’s dry kibble with a flavorful purée.
-Click here to learn more about our Pro Plan additions.
+If your dog is not eating his dry food, you may want to mix a small amount of with his dry food to make it more palatable.
+If you do decide to add wet food to his regular meal, remember to scale back the amount of dry food to avoid over-feeding him.
+Other options include adding , which coat the dry kibble with a flavorful puree, or try creating your own .